waheedahmed55/mfTest/README.md

 * The json and csv formats are valid and have all the fields required.
 * The file extension can be relied on to indicate what the type of file.

-Solution:
+# Solution:

 ## Project Structure
-*  com.mftest.mftestread -This is main method which starts the analyzing data based on the type of file.
+*  com.mftest.mftestread -This is main class App.java which starts the analyzing data based on the type of file.
 From command line it reads name of file as argument and passed to getParser which returns parser based on extension of file.
 Based on file extention it will call its parse method to retrieve the data save as List<User>type Then this data is passed to three analyzers and using getReport method of AnalyticsReport.java reportis displayed on console.

 *  com.mftest.mftestread.model.User - The model class for each user in the test data set.
 The POJO of USER fields
 *  com.mftest.mftestread.analyzers: Under this package you will find implementation of

 	- Analyzer.java: This is interface which is implmented by three Analyzer FavouriteFoodAnalyzer.java , BirthMonthsAnalyzer.java & AverageSiblingsAnalyzer.java.
 ```Java
    public interface Analyzer {